Jennetters/Jennetters.github.io/posts/2018-02-28-who-needs-asdfg-anway/index.md

 layout: post
 title:  "Who needs A/D/S/F/G/U/J Anyway?"
 date:   2018-02-28 09:13:28 -0500
-tags: jekyll update, iris keyboard, mechanical keyboard, pictures
+categories: jekyll update, iris keyboard, mechanical keyboard
 ---

 Whelp.
 Clearly Windows was the culprit.
 I had a coworker help me flash the Pro Micros and he was able to do it with no troubles on the first try.
 Neat.
 Thanks for nothing WANDOWS.